Welcome to Midlands State University Library

 Browse Court Judgements by year

-Appellant (employee) appealed to this Court against her dismissal from employment by Respondent (employer).
-The appeal was made in terms of section 54 of the Judicial Service Regulations S.I.
-30/15.
+Appellant (employee) appealed to this Court against his dismissal from employment by respondent (employer).
+The appeal was made in terms of Section 92D of the Labour Act Chapter 28:01 hereafter called the Act.
 The employer opposed the appeal.
 More